by Cynthia Sener, VP of Operations and Product at Rio SEO

 - Meta tag & content optimization

 You can further improve the consumer experience by using an extremely flat, location rich, crawlable URL architecture.
-Feature city and state-specific local content, managed in a scalable content management platform that’s tuned to be in-line with your marketing strategies.
+Feature city and state-specific local content.
+Manage it all in a scalable content management platform that’s tuned to be in-line with your marketing strategies.

-- Prioritize mobile vs. desktop content with key information upfront for mobile and more in-depth optional content for desktop users.
+- Prioritize mobile vs. desktop content.
+Include key information upfront for mobile and more in-depth optional content for desktop users.

 - Avoid collapsed content when you’re optimizing for desktop.

-- There’s no penalty for duplicate content, but it’s filtered out of search results.
+- There’s no penalty for duplicate content, but it gets filtered out of search results.
 Hyperlocal content helps you avoid being filtered on relevant local queries.

-- Add photos to your GMB listings for higher click-through rates and greater engagements.
+- Add photos to your GMB listings for higher online customer engagement like click-through rates.

 How Local SEO Works Without Locations

-If your brand or product has a service area but no physical locations, or you’re selling high consideration and/or higher cost items, you’re faced with the challenge of needing to optimize locally without actually having a location.
+If your brand or product has a service area but no physical locations, or you’re selling high consideration and/or higher cost items, you face the challenge of needing to optimize locally without actually having a location.

 - Develop “where to buy it” locators & local landing pages for all individual stores selling your product.